-- the Class I directors include Stephen Chandler, Lt General VeraLinn Jamieson and General Stephen Wilson: - the Class II directors include Nick Pointon and Carlo Calabria; and the Class III directors include David Williams, Manfredi Lefebvre d'Ovidio and Garth Ritchie.
+- the Class I director is Stephen Chandler; - the Class II directors include Nick Pointon and Carlo Calabria; and - the Class III directors include David Williams, Manfredi Lefebvre d'Ovidio and Garth Ritchie.

 Risk Oversight

 The board of directors oversees the risk management activities designed and implemented by its management.
 The board of directors executes its oversight responsibility both directly and through its committees.
 The board of directors also considers specific risk topics, including risks associated with its strategic initiatives, business plans and capital structure.
 Arqit's management, including its executive officers, are primarily responsible for managing the risks associated with the operation and business of the company and provides appropriate updates to the board of directors and the audit committee.
 The board of directors delegates to the audit committee oversight of its risk management process, and its other committees also consider risk as they perform their respective committee responsibilities.
 All committees report to the board of directors as appropriate, including when a matter rises to the level of material or enterprise risk.